VIRTUAL SCHOOL STUDENTS

 Home internet access

-Daily virtual attendance for each course at the scheduled meeting time (hourly between the hours of 8 to 4).
+Daily virtual attendance for each course (between the hours of 8 to 4).

 Webster County's Virtual School students: